viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 {{% alert title="Info" color="info" %}}

-Cartographer may take several minutes to find your robot's position on the existing map.
+Cartographer may take several minutes to find your machine's position on the existing map.
 In the meantime, your robot will show up at the map's origin (with the `(x,y)` coordinates `(0,0)`).

 {{% /alert %}}